 Outages for companies like Monzo don’t have to keep happening.
 Here’s why.

-Over the last 12-months, several high-profile FinTechs and challenger banks have experienced multiple outages for cards processing, leading to reputational damage, anxious tweets, irritated customers, and potentially, lost revenue.
+Over the last 12-months, several high-profile FinTechs and challenger banks have for cards processing, leading to reputational damage, anxious tweets, irritated customers, and potentially, lost revenue.

 Why does it keep happening?